 To make your cooperation work across a few time zones, the only thing you need is to talk to your team.
 Discuss what time works best for you and them and hold daily meetings at the specified hour.
 If daily’s are organized properly, they will be just enough for your communication not to suffer.

 For example, you are from New York, which is located in GMT-5 timezone.
 You find a dedicated development team in Lviv, which is at GMT+2.
 When they come to work at 9 or 10 am, you must be still sleeping.
 Yet, when you come to work at 9 or 10 am, they must be still working as in Ukraine it will be 4 or 5 pm.
 So why don’t you agree to have a daily meeting at 10 am (GMT-5)?
 This way, they can report on what they did during the day, and you can tell them what you expect them to be doing tomorrow.

 To Wrap Up

-Almost all major tech companies engage in outstaffing.
-IBM, Microsoft, Facebook, Intel, Google – all these technology giants hire dedicated development teams for some minor or major development tasks.
+Consider some well-known companies as an example.
+IBM, Microsoft, Facebook, Intel, Google — each of these technology giants hires a dedicated development team for some minor or major development tasks.
 For instance, Facebook out staffed about 500 employees to deal with hate speech in Germany.
 When Skype was launched, back end development was delegated to a dedicated development team from Estonia.